bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 ### Step 12.
 Give the notebook a name in the `Name` field, for example `Machine learning with SparkML` and optionally you can give it a description.

 ### Step 13.
-In the Notebook URL field, use `https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/ Categorizing-Vetted-Data.ipynb`
+In the Notebook URL field, use `https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/ Titanic%2BStudent%2BNotebook.ipynb`

 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/images/lab2-git.png"/>